enemonsieur/offis_repo/PROJECTS/VIsual NP/Seminar -  Retinal Prothesis Why is it so hard to build them.md

 How could there be such a discrepancy between the obsession with vision and the visual technology?

 What do you think?
 Any idea? (questionnaire)
-Well,as always in science/like any spouse caught up with somebody else will tell you...
+Well,as always in science/and just like I said to my ex-wife ...
 (Gif) It's not what you think.

 So there's two way of explaining this: The boring way and the cool way.
 With the boring way we'll go through each steps of the creation of retinal prosthetics from ground up.
 With the cool way we'll look at every layer of the eye, and see how we could create our own retinal prosthetic on our own!
 So, what do you choose?
 Boring?
 Cool?

-Well as a scientist, the seeker of truth, its my duty to choose... both.
+As a scientist, the seeker of truth, its my duty to choose... both.

 # How do vision work
-Because only by understanding where vision fucks up can we introduce what problem RP solves
+Before understanding how Retinal prothesis can recreate vision, let's look at how vision works.
+What are the important parts of it, and how can we screw them to justify the 200K euros of our RP.
+Vision starts b

 AUFGABEN